webtrackerxy/app-control-iot-ros2/app-api/README.md

 ## Getting Started

-1. Edit .env, change HOST_URL to IP address of the ROS2 machine.
+1. Rename .env.sample to .env, Edit .env, change ROS_WS_HOST_URL to IP address of the ROS2 machine.
 2. Install and run the development server:

    ```bash